-Nursery organization in a limited space gets challenging as you want to keep it functional as well as space-saving for the baby’s essential gear.
+Nursery organization in a limited space gets challenging as you want to keep it functional and space-saving for the baby’s essential gear.

 Trying to manage an extra space in your house to set up the baby’s nursery before her arrival is stressful.
-Especially, if you are sharing your room and closet with a baby.
-Even if you have one closet to share, baby’s stuff is going to take over all the space.
+If you share your room and closet with a baby, even though you have one closet to share, the baby’s stuff will take over all the space.

 Babies need everything (essentials at least) related to feeding, bathing, sleeping, playing, and whatnot.
 And for that, you need to maximize space in your home with proper storage ideas.